dps910/nginx-image-server/README.md

 Symlink `sites-available/yourdomain` to `sites-enabled`:
 - `sudo ln -s /etc/nginx/sites-available/yourdomain /etc/nginx/sites-enabled`

+Restart nginx so that changes take effect `systemctl restart nginx`.
+Use `systemctl status nginx` to check if the service loaded and it's working.

 You're done with the server side of things!
 Now you just need to set up HTTPS, which I am not going to cover.
 You can use Cloudflare for this, no need for certbot.

 ## Configuring ShareX (Windows)
 Set up the destination using your domain.
 It should look similar to this image: